-- RAID1 allows you to suffer a catastrophic failure of 1 drive with no ill effects to the data being stored. - Because data is stored on 2 drives at once, read speeds typically increase a little, but not to the speed of RAID5 and, certainly, not to the speed of RAID0.
+- RAID1 allows you to suffer a catastrophic failure of 1 drive with no ill effects. - Because data is stored on 2 drives at once, read speeds typically increase a little, but not to the speed of RAID5 and, certainly, not to the speed of RAID0.